 Is it even possible?
 We can review once again all you need to become a project manager.

 We mentioned reports and estimates and the fact you need to know how to put two and two together.
 An MBA or a bachelor's degree in economics is no guarantee you'll get these calculations right.
-However, there's more than maths in these courses.
+However, there's more than math in these courses.
 They offer comprehensive knowledge of the world of business, success stories from various industries, and many management tips.

-If this is not an option and it's too broad for you, that's ok.
+If this is not an option, and it's too broad for you, that's ok.
 Other, more specific courses will make you a certified project manager, but not without breaking a sweat.
 You won't get these certifications without studying and passing exams.